 What is worth at least the example of the New York Times, journalist Walter Duranty, who even received a Pulitzer for whitewashing the Stalin regime during those years and denying the genocide of Ukrainians.
 Today Stalin’s crimes are exposed all over the world.
 Duranty, who became Stalin’s propaganda tool to cover up a crime, is still respected.

-The scale of lies and falsifications of the communist totalitarian regime was so mass that scientists and researchers still cannot name the exact number of people killed – in academic discussions, the number of victims is from 4 to 10 million people.
+The scale of lies and falsifications of the communist totalitarian regime was so mass that scholars and researchers still cannot name the exact number of people killed – in academic discussions, the number of victims is from 4 to 10 million people.
 However, on the issue of legal qualification, even supporters of different methodologies for counting victims are unanimous – it is a crime of genocide.

 Our lesson from history is that by losing our own freedom and state, we become defenceless against genocide.
 Ukraine did not have its own government at that time, not that it had an army.
 Ten years before the start of the Holodomor, the Soviet Union drowned our attempt to create our own state, the Ukrainian People’s Republic, in blood.